 There’s no shortage of options to choose from and the Waterfront has some of the best places to eat in Geelong.

-From seafood to Asian food and the humble fish and chips you’re bound to find a Geelong Waterfront restaurant to suit you.
+From seafood to Asian food and the humble fish and chips you’re bound to find a Waterfront Geelong restaurant to suit you.

 Here are just a few for you to choose from.